dgl1/dgl1/README.md

 Office hours: Tuesday, 16.00--17.00

-  - My apologies: I've been quite ill this week and have been unable to make it to my regularly scheduled office hourse. <sub><small>January 21-24</small></sub>
+  - My apologies: I've been ill this week and have been unable to make it to my regularly scheduled office hours. <sub><small>January 21-24</small></sub>

 Schedule a supervision here [<i class="far fa-calendar"></i>](https://www.supersaas.co.uk/schedule/DouglasLavin/SupervisionUCL) This is for graduate students and also for undergradutes writing honors theses with me.
 Sign-up as needed.